twicek/hyperlane-fork-testing/README.md

 ### Customize

-To adapt this fork setup to your own use do the following steps:
+To adapt this fork setup to your own use do the following:
 - Add all rpc endpoints that you will use in `foundry.toml` and define their respective rpc url in a `.env` file.
 ```
 [rpc_endpoints]